ChillHubCore/e-Vision-admin-panel/README.md

 - **Campaign Management**: Merchants can create and manage marketing campaigns, including discounts, promotions, and special offers, to attract and retain customers.

+- **Multi-Level Permission System**: The system supports different user roles, such as admins and content creators, allowing for granular control over access and permissions.

+- **Ticket Management**: The e-Vision Admin Panel includes a ticketing system to handle customer inquiries, bug reports, and feedback.
+Support agents can efficiently track and resolve customer issues.

+- **Live Chat**: The User Interface provides a live chat feature that connects users with support agents in the admin panel.
+This enables real-time communication for immediate assistance.

-These additional features enhance the functionality of the e-Vision Admin Panel, providing a comprehensive solution for managing an e-commerce application.
+These additional features enhance the functionality of the e-Vision Admin Panel, providing comprehensive support for managing an e-commerce application.